Last updated on September 7th, 2019 at 07:00 pm

 Deferrals for employees is $12,500 and $3,000 in added deferral for older employees over the age of 50.
 The Simplified Employee Pension IRA or SEP IRA, allows an employer to contribute $53,000 or 25 percent of income, whichever is less.

-An equal income percentage contribution is required if an employer has eligible employees.
+It requires an equal income percentage contribution if an employer has eligible employees.
 Regardless of which plan your company uses, all retirement plans, IRAs or 401 (k)s are the top tax deduction strategy.

 One of the quickest and surest ways for reducing total taxable income is through a pension plan.
 A defined-benefit plan bases contributions on income and age.